 We also analyzed the consensus sequences of 168 Pfam-A families for significant amino-acid pair motifs and compared our findings with previous studies.
-Table 1 shows three pair lists: one includes the top 50 pairs of Senes et al. with their significance [12]; the second includes the top 50 pairs with their occurrences from randomly generated pairs; and the third includes the top 50 pairs with their occurrences using Senes et al.'s top 200 most significant pairs.
+Table 1 shows three pair lists: one is the top 50 pairs of Senes et al. with their significance [12]; the second is the top 50 pairs with their occurrences from randomly generated pairs; and the third is the top 50 pairs with their occurrences using Senes et al.'s top 200 most significant pairs.
 Of the three lists, the GxxxG pair always ranks first, highlighting its significance in TM-helices [12-14].
-In the last list, which contains topranked pairs in the first two lists, we observed some interesting pair-motif patterns that are associated with glycine.
-Amino-acid pairs such as ZxxxZ and ZxxxxxxZ (Z represents glycine, alanine, or serine - residues with a small side chain) are highly ranked in the last list.
+In the last list, which contains top-ranked pairs in the first two lists, we observed some interesting pair-motif patterns that are associated with glycine.
+Amino-acid pairs such as ZxxxZ and ZxxxxxZ (Z represents glycine, alanine, or serine - residues with a small side chain) are highly ranked in the last list.
 It is known that amino acids are positioned with an average of 3.6 residues per turn in TM-helices [20].
 Two residues that are separated by three or six residues are thus oriented in the same direction.
 Therefore, it was suggested that these motifs are favored for TM-helix packing [12,14].
-Our results are in good agreement with the pair motifs that are formed with small residues, but do not favor pairs with \(\beta\)-branched aliphatic residues (isoleucine and valine).
-This is probably because isoleucine and valine are highly mutable residues in TM-helices.
+Our results are in good agreement with the pair motifs that are formed with small residues, but do not favor pairs with β -branched aliphatic residues in TM-helices.